Sep 9, 2020

 A couple of notes before we get started:

 First: John talks about an interesting and revealing debate he had in the comment section of one of his Forbes articles.
-That full dialogue can be found in the show notes.
+That full dialogue can be found below.

 Second, you’ll hear me say that "runaway inflation is not possible unless government is complicit."
 What I mean to express is the following sentence from page 257 in chapter 17 (Unemployment and Inflation) from the MMT textbook, which applies less to a genuinely-hyperinflationary episode:

 The role of government is also implicated.
 While it is the distributional conflict which initiates the inflationary spiral, government policy has to be compliant for the nascent inflation to persist.